Career Opportunities

 Date: August 2026

-Job Summary: The Middle School Learning Support Specialist supports students with documented learning differences by providing intervention; supports teachers in their efforts to foster success for students with varied learning needs within the classroom; works with parents, students, and outside professionals to better support students.
+Job Summary: The Upper School Learning Support Specialist supports students with documented learning differences by providing intervention; supports teachers in their efforts to foster success for students with varied learning needs within the classroom; works with parents, students, and outside professionals to better support students.

 Responsibilities: